mathisve/LambdaDiscordRedirect/README.md

 # LambdaDiscordRedirect

-AWS Lambda that redirects to discord invite to be used with a vanity url.
+AWS Lambda function that creates a new invite and redirects the user upon visiting the vanity URL.

-## Deploy

-`terraform init`
-`terraform apply`

-then add an API gateway trigger.